 From here the trail descends to the Nachisan sanctuary and the brightly coloured Kumano Nachi Taisha shrine, another of the three grand shrines of Kumano.
 Also nearby is the wonderful wooden Seiganto-ji temple and the spectacular Nachi-no-Otaki waterfall, which is the highest in Japan and can be seen from far out on the Pacific Ocean.
-Tonight you will either overnight in Nachisan near the Kumano Nachi shrine or Kii Katsuura, a small fishing village approximately 20-minute bus ride from Nachisan.
-Relax and enjoy the completion of your extraordinary Kumano Kodo walk!
+Tonight you will overnight in Nachisan near the Kumano Nachi shrine where you can relax and enjoy the completion of your extraordinary Kumano Kodo walk!

 7 hours walking

 This morning you may like to join in the early morning ceremony at the Kumano Nachi Taisha shrine before breakfast.
 If time allows, you may also like to walk the length of the cobblestoned Daimonzaka path, before taking a 20-minute bus ride to Kii-Katsuura to connect to your onward destination.
 Train tickets are not included and can be purchased locally at the Kii-Katsuura train station.

 14 November 2019 departure – 1 place available for a male traveller

 - 1 night in Kii-Tanabe (twin share, ensuite)

 - 4 nights in traditional Japanese guesthouses (twin share, shared bathroom)